The latest version of the openMSX manual can be found on the openMSX home page:

 For the revision history, please refer to the commit log.

-To select a different MSX machine, you can use the -machine
+To select a different MSX machine from the command line, you can use the

 Extensions are simply MSX cartridges (extensions to the MSX system) that you can plug into the emulated MSX. openMSX ships with a lot of predefined extensions.
 Note that many of them require firmware ROMs (called system ROMs); see the Setup Guide for details.